OWASP/owasp-mastg/README.md

 # OWASP Mobile Security Testing Guide

-This is the official Github Repository of the OWASP Mobile Security Testing Guide [todo].
+This is the official Github Repository of the OWASP Mobile Security Testing Guide (MSTG).
+The MSTG is a comprehensive manual for testing the security of mobile apps.
+It describes technical processes for verifying the controls listed in the [OWASP Mobile Application Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs).
+The MSTG is meant to provide a baseline set of test cases for black-box and white-box security tests, and to help ensure completeness and consistency of the tests.

 ## Suggestions and feedback